-Public workshops were conducted in multiple locations around the state where DWSRF staff provided information regarding the application process.
-All eligible public water systems on record at DOH were notified by e-mail, and a notice was placed in the Water Tap publication of these workshops and the availability of the 2012 DWSRF Guidelines and Application.
+Public workshops were conducted in multiple locations around the state where DWSRF staff provided information and technical assistance regarding the application process.
+All eligible public water systems were notified by e-mail, and a notice was placed in the Water Tap publication of these workshops and the availability of the 2013 DWSRF Guidelines and Application.
 Any party requesting a copy of the guidelines or application forms was sent one.
 The guidelines and application were available as hard copies, electronic files sent via e-mail, or could be downloaded from the Internet.
-DOH and Board staff provided technical assistance to potential applicants.

-Applications for the Year 16 DWSRF loan program were accepted until March 1, 2012.
-DOH received 105 applications requesting over \$218 million.
-The amount of project loan funding available is approximately \$131 million.
-This total is calculated from project funds from the Year 16 grant award (\$16,572,471), the 20% state match for project funds (\$4,582,800), fund investment earnings (\$694,113), repayments (\$105,537,527), and de-obligation of previous loans (\$3,522,586) (Table 1, page 7).
+Applications for the Year 17 DWSRF loan program were accepted until March 1, 2013.
+The department received 58 applications requesting over \$118 million.
+The amount of project loan funding available is approximately \$102 million.
+This total is calculated from project funds from the Year 17 grant award (\$14,834,310), the 20 percent state match for project funds (\$5,374,750), fund investment earnings (\$494,833), repayments (\$76,461,289), and de-obligation of previous loans (\$6,127,253) (Table 1, page 6).
 Any excess funds will be carried forward for future project loans.